realodix/php-utility/readme.md

 ## WARNING
-If you are interested, feel free to use it.
-But there are a few things that you should pay attention to before installing it.
+Feel free to install and use it.
+But before installing it, there are a few things that you must understand:

-- Work in progress
+- This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+- Still in alpha, We haven’t finished adding or removing everything.
+Breaking changes will continue to occur until our first beta.
-- Currently only for personal project use, not ready for public.
+- Currently designed only for use in my personal projects, not public ready.
-- We could change and / or remove functions in any moment.
 - All kinds of issues related to breaking changes will be closed immediately.

 ## Install
+To install Realodix PHP Utility, install [Composer](https://getcomposer.org/) and issue the following command:

 ```sh
 composer require realodix/php-utility